tkzic/maxradio/README.txt

 ------------------------------------
 version: maxsdr5c
 ------------------------------------
-This program is available in 3 forms:
+This program is available in several forms:

 1) all files - maxsdr5 folder (this is the only way to run in Windows)
 2) max/msp collective (Mac OS) - maxsdr5_collective folder
 3) standalone app (Mac OS) - maxsdr5_app folder
+4) git repository - same as 1

-I strongly recommend option 1).
+I strongly recommend option 1) or 4).
 You'll greatly increase your chances for success.

 These instructions apply to all versions: